GideonKruseman/CGIAR_BigData_metadata_schema/README.md

 6. Documentation

 # Remarks   :
- 1. Note that // as field name denotes a comment.
+ 1. Note that within the JSON files "//" as field name denotes a comment.
 We use this notation because JSON does not have a specific functionality for adding comments and we feel that commenting is essential for making code transparent.
  2. Note that we use GTREE notation to allow a structured view of the JSON metadata schema using the GTREE integrated development environment:
 https://www.wecr.wur.nl/gamstools/index.htm
+This software can be used freely.
+It is developed for the use with GAMS (https://www.gams.com/) which is proprietary software.
+However GAMS in demo version is absolutely fantastic for data management.
+Especially incombination with AWK.
+AWK is shipped with GAMS and can be integrated seamlessly.

 # Terms of use